 The cornbread is baked in the seasoned vegetable oil.
 As a result, the bottom crust and edges are well seasoned with savory flavor.

 Fried pork fat is famous for the hard edges called meat skins.
-Remove before adding to cornbread batter to protect teeth.
-Meat skins are very hard.
+They are hard enough to damage teeth.
+Remove the hard edges before adding to cornbread batter to protect teeth.